-Vancomycin inhalation powder (trade name, AeroVanc) is the first dry-powder inhaled version of the antibiotic vancomycin being developed for the treatment of methicillin-resistant Staphylococcus aureus (MRSA) lung infection in people with cystic fibrosis (CF).
+AeroVanc is a novel inhalable dry-powder form of vancomycin being developed by Savara Pharmaceuticals for the treatment of respiratory methicillin-resistant Staphylococcus aureus (MRSA) infections in cystic fibrosis (CF) patients.

 How AeroVanc works

 Vancomycin is a glycopeptide antibiotic that kills gram-positive bacteria such as S.aureus by inhibiting bacterial cell wall formation and RNA synthesis, and altering the permeability of these cell membranes, all of which are necessary for their survival.

 AeroVanc is delivered directly to the lungs of CF patients using an off-the-shelf inhaler device.

 AeroVanc in clinical trials

 Phase 1 clinical trials conducted in healthy volunteers and CF patients testing AeroVanc showed positive safety and tolerability results.